JuliaAI/Imbalance.jl/docs/src/index.md

 ## Methods

-The package so far provides five oversampling algorithms that all work in multi-class settings and with options for handling continuous and nominal features.
+The package provides five oversampling algorithms that all work in multi-class settings and with options for handling continuous and nominal features.
 In particular, it implements:

 * Basic Random Oversampling
 * Random Oversampling Examples (ROSE)